phsilvarepo/REVERTIA/cases/README.md

 # REVERTIA Case Detection

-Script to generate synthetic computer images of the casesusing Isaac Sim.
+Script to generate synthetic computer images of the cases using Isaac Sim.

 Possible improvements: